 Finally, some loans will also include a fee if you repay any or all of the loan before the agreed loan term date.
 If you intend to make extra repayments to pay your debt off sooner, check how much you might be charged.
 You want a loan that doesn't penalise you for paying off your debts because, otherwise, all these fees can add up and significantly increase how much you pay over the term of the loan.

-As the lender will be using your car as security for your loan, they may stipulate that the vehicle must be properly insured until the loan is fully repaid.
+As the lender will be using your car as security for your loan, they may require that the vehicle be insured until the loan is fully repaid.

 Calculate your bad credit car loan amounts